OlekSt/MilestoneProjectOne/README.md

 #### Content
-Content is mainly written by Alexey Statsenko.
+Content of the website is created or curated by Alexey Statsenko.

 #### Media
 1. All the photos used for the website were taken by Alexey Statsenko, all the rights belong to STOdrones.